hashicorp/terraform-provider-awscc/contributing/docs/README.md

 ## Terraform AWS Cloud Control Provider Architecture Documents

+* [Generating The Provider](./generating.md): details of the provider generation process.
-* [Resource Behavior](./resource-behavior.md): an overview of the behavior of resources implemented by the provider.
+* [Resource Behavior](./resource-behavior.md): details of the behavior of resources implemented by the provider.

 ## Contribution Guides